AdamLombard/CheatSheets/README.md

 # CheatSheets

-Repository for everything I look up more than twice
+I have a _terrible_ memory, so this is a repo for everything I look up more than twice.

+Inspired by @devmount.

 ## TOC